I know you are but what am i?

 My spunky father-in-law, Skip, often points out, for no apparent reason whatsoever, “The people who irritate you the most are the ones with traits you can’t stand in yourself.”
 Right he is.
 (But why is he so inclined to say this in my presence?
 Hmmm.)
 This bit of wisdom is not just Skip’s theory.
 It’s the defense mechanism of projection.
 This happens when we deny undesirable attributes in ourselves and ascribe them to others.
 Appalling!
 Who would do such a thing?
 I could say, you, but then I’d have to take a look at myself.

-Recently on American Idol, Ryan Seacrest barbed Jimmy Iovine for being short.
+A couple of seasons ago on American Idol, Ryan Seacrest barbed Jimmy Iovine for being short.
 But how tall is Seacrest?
 He’s usually dwarfed even by the girls and regularly teased about his height.
 No offense to the sparkling-eyed host.
 I’m vertically challenged myself.

 When we realize this tendency, we can keep it in check.
 For personal growth, try viewing others as a mirror.
 When someone, say, talks too much in your estimation, consider when you might flap your jaw too liberally yourself.
 Use your annoyance as an opportunity to self-reflect and improve upon your already fabulous self.
 Part of maturity is owning our stuff and working on it.